aeszyman/athletes-of-piety/papers/paper1.md

 due February 25

-In "The _Life of Antony_: Text and Context," William Harmless states: "The _Life of Antony_ is no modern biography.
+In "The _Life of Antony_: Text and Context" (background reading), William Harmless states: "The _Life of Antony_ is no modern biography.
 Closer in spirit to _Beowulf_ or, for that matter, _Raiders of the Lost Ark_, it is a tale of high adventure, of pitched battles against nefarious supernatural forces, set within an exotic landscape."

 Do you agree or disagree with this statement?
 To answer this question, focus on a specific theme or motif in the _Life of Antony_.
 How does this theme or motif portray Antony and asceticism?
 Discuss at least two specific passages from the _Life of Antony_ that illustrate this theme or motif.
 Focus on how the selected passages express the theme or motif you have identified.